 First off, NO. CBD does not get you high.
 The cannabinoid known as Cannabidiol (CBD) does come from the actual trichome of the marijuana plant but does not contain the psychoactive euphoric properties that THC contains.
 So why am I talking about CBD?

-This weekend I was fortunate enough to compete in Minnesota at the Kill Cliff Granite Games.
-The competition lasts for three days consisting of multiple ‘Games-like’ events testing one’s physical limitations and mental toughness.
-Anyone who’s ever done any sort of competition, regardless of skill level and even event type, can tell you that the soreness they endure during, and thereafter is far greater than experiencing any muscle soreness from regular training.
+After doing a 3-day long competition at The Granite Games, where they test physical limitations and mental toughness, I was sore in a whole new level.
+Anyone who has ever done any sort of competition, regardless of skill level and even event type, can tell you that the soreness they endure during, and thereafter is far greater than experiencing any muscle soreness from regular training.
 So how do you recover to ensure you’re at your peak performance level during competition and/or training?
 Well, there’s multiple ways but the one I’ve become a firm believer in, is using CBD.

 HOW DOES CBD WORK?